Se habla español

 • Follow Manufacturer Guidelines: The optimal tire pressure for your vehicle is usually found on a sticker in the driver’s door jamb or the owner’s manual.
 This pressure is calculated to balance ride comfort, tire wear, and fuel efficiency.

-• Using a Tire Pressure Gauge: To ensure accurate readings, use a reliable tire pressure gauge.
+• Using a Tire Pressure Gauge: Use a reliable tire pressure gauge to ensure accurate readings.
 Service station gauges may be inaccurate due to wear or damage.

 Regular Tire Maintenance and Rotation